microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ### __Regulating the Output Voltage__

-In this section we show how to measure the open loop gain and phase of the plant and show some measured results.
-We then discuss the compensator used to regulate the output voltage and show some open loop gain measurements of the closed loop system.
+In this section we describe  how to measure the open loop gain and phase of the plant, and show some results that we took from the LLC board.
+We then discuss the compensator used to regulate the output voltage and show some open loop gain measurements of the closed loop system at different operating points.

 - - -